-Mostly made of aluminum, this ladder is controlled by wires fitted on the end platform.
-A motor controls the movement of these wires using only two directions- up and down.
+Mostly made of aluminum, this ladder uses wires fitted on the end platform.
+A motor controls the movement of these wires in only two directions- up and down.

 An accommodation ladder is more convenient to use than a pilot ladder.
 You can deploy it when the vessel is alongside, at the anchorage, or when at sea.

-Each of them is secured in its own way.
-The pilot first embarks on the pilot ladder and climbs the remaining height using the accommodation ladder.
+The pilot or visitor first embarks on the pilot ladder and climbs the remaining height using the accommodation ladder.

 Aside from the absence of spreaders, embarkation ladders don’t have rubber steps on their ends.

 The ladder has a pre-determined height and is designed to be quickly deployed.
-After removing its protective canvass, you can immediately lower them since they are already secured on deck.
+After removing its protective canvas, you can immediately lower them since they are already secured on deck.

-It would be impossible to climb back up on board if the crew do not rig the embarkation ladder.
-This is one reason why, even if the means of abandoning a ship is thru a lifeboat, there are always two persons assigned to rigging the embarkation ladder.
+This is one reason why, even if the means of abandoning a ship is through free-fall lifeboats, there are always two persons assigned to rig the embarkation ladder.

 Perhaps, maybe a gang of sailors used to pass here during the heydays of seamen’s life.
 Or maybe some drunk criminal boys always fall on this bridge.

-None of those are valid because the word gangway has its original meaning.
+None of those are valid because the word gangway, like many other nautical terminologies, has its original meaning.

-A gangway is always deployed perpendicularly with the vessel.
+A gangway is always deployed perpendicularly to the vessel.
 It is very portable and can be transferred anywhere as long as the ship’s crane allows it.

 All the ladders mentioned above are exclusively rigged on the ship’s side.
 But there is one ladder that is very flexible on our day-to-day job on board.

-It is called Jacob’s Ladder and it actually has a Biblical origin.
+It is called the Jacob’s Ladder and it actually has a Biblical origin.

 The original Jacob’s Ladder comes from a dream of Jacob where he saw angels going up and down a ladder that leads to heaven.

-Instead of the angles, you can see our old sailors climb up and down the ship’s mast.
-Since their ships are made of wood and sail, rigging the lines require the use of this ladder.
+Instead of the angles, you can see our sailors climb up and down the ship’s mast.
+Since their ships are made of wood and sail, rigging the lines requires the use of this ladder.

 Usually, Jacob’s Ladder works in tandem with the Bosun’s chair or plank stage (gindola).

-Sailing for more than a decade, I personally got the chance to use, rig, secure, repair, and maintain all those types of ladders.
+Sailing for more than a decade, I personally got the opportunity to use, rig, secure, repair, and maintain all those types of ladders.

-These crude means of access, old as time immemorial, are still used on board.
-They have proven to be the safest method to embark and disembark a ship in port or at sea.
+These crude means of access, as old as time immemorial, are still very useful on board.
+They have proven to be the safest method to embark and disembark the ship in port or at sea.